The Port of Holyhead cannot process ATA Carnets, so you'll need to go to Roadking Truckstop when moving goods with an ATA Carnet from 1 January 2021.

 The ATA Carnet is an international customs document.
 It can be used to temporarily import and export non-perishable goods that are tax-free and duty-free for up to one year.

-In a no-deal Brexit, if you’re moving goods with an ATA Carnet through the Port of Holyhead in Wales, you will need to go to Roadking Truckstop to process your ATA Carnet.
+From 1 January 2021, if you’re moving goods with an ATA Carnet through the Port of Holyhead in Wales, you will need to go to Roadking Truckstop to process your ATA Carnet.

 Roadking Truckstop address: